February is the month of hearts â€“ and not just the valentine kind.

 Since 1963, February has been designated American Heart Month to raise awareness of the devastating effects of heart disease on Americans.
 According to the Centers for Disease Control and Prevention, heart disease is the leading cause of death in the United States.
 Nearly every 25 seconds, someone in the United States will have a coronary event, and one person every minute will die from one.

-Throughout the remainder of the month, there will be events and free screenings on the second floor of the North Pavilion of UAB Hospital.
+Throughout the remainder of the month, there will be events and free screenings around campus and beyond.
 These include:

 - 8 a.m.-2 p.m., Friday, Feb.
 7: The Red Zone, celebrating National Wear Red Day with educational materials, giveaways and Heart Walk t-shirts for sale; The Kirklin Clinic, 2nd floor near elevators.

 - 5:15-6:15 p.m., Tuesdays, Feb.
 11, 18, 25: February Fitness workouts sponsored by UAB Hospital Health Club and UAB Wellness; West Pavilion 1st Floor Atrium

 - 10 a.m.-2 p.m., Friday, Feb.
 21: UAB Recreation Health Fair, featuring campus and community health vendors, screenings, assessments, chair massages, nutrition consultations and more; UAB Recreation Center, four-court gym area.

 - 10 a.m.-2 p.m., Wednesday, Feb.
 26: Vestavia Health Fair, featuring more than 50 vendors offering free information on staying healthy; New Merkle House (Cahaba Heights Senior Center), 4405 Dolly Ridge Road.